 More deeply, module aims to enable students to develop a sharp ability to select, define, research, analyse, develop solutions and draw structure, technically sound and clearly structured conclusions w.r.t. a topic, issue or problem relevant to their programme of study, with the support of their cybersecurity work-experience acquired via a placement in a company.

 The module is conceived as a final project, bringing together the learning from the entire programme and a period of work experience.
 The project has to be carried out in an area relevant to the programme of study, i.e. a student work placement, offering an opportunity to apply iti n a relevant organisational context under the supervision of both an academic and a professional supervisor.

 At the end of the this module, students will have developed further professional, research and/or development skills relevant to their programme of studyand work experience.
 They will have demonstrated the ability to seek and apply (with reasonable likelihood ofsuccess) for appropriate employment in an area relevantto information security, gained practical work experience in a domain-specific job role, and completed a substantial project linked to the placement organisation and their own academic and professional career.

 Prerequisites / Co-requisites

-With the support of both supervisors, students define and investigate a topic/matter/problem to propose evidence -based solutions and recommendations and consider this in the context of the placement organisation.
-They present the results of their work in a Placement Report and reflect on their professional development in a Professional Development Review document
+With the support of both supervisors, students define and investigate a topic/matter/problem to propose evidence-based solutions and recommendations for,and consider this in the context of the placement organisation.
+They present the results of their technical work and reflect on their professional/personal development in a final report.

 |Assessment type||Unit of assessment||Weighting|